Category Archives: Alfred Hitchcock

 A British version of the film exists somewhere, but I have yet to see it.

-The American version is a brilliant, fast-paced experience involving complex, interesting characters, including one of the greatest villains in screen history, and a plot that is riveting and heart-pounding.
+The American version is a brilliant, fast-paced experience involving complex, interesting characters, including one of the greatest villains in screen history, and a riveting and heart-pounding plot.

 Who can forget the important ominous phrase “criss-cross”?